Hairy cell leukemia: HCL-V

 Hairy cell leukemia-variant (HCL-V) is usually described as a prolymphocytic variant of HCL.
-It was first formally described in 1980 by a paper from the University of Cambridge's Hayhoe laboratory.
+It was first described in 1980.
 About 10% of people with HCL have this variant form of the disease, representing about 60-75 new cases of HCL-V each year in the U.S. While classic HCL primarily affects men, HCL-V is more evenly divided between males and females.
 While the disease can appear at any age, the median age at diagnosis is over 70.

 Similar to B-cell prolymphocytic leukemia (B-PLL) in chronic lymphocytic leukemia, HCL-V is a more aggressive disease.
 Historically, it has been considered less likely to be treated successfully than is classic HCL, and remissions have tended to be shorter.
 The introduction of combination therapy with concurrent rituximab and cladribine therapy, though, has shown excellent results in early follow-up.
 As of 2016, this therapy is considered the first-line treatment of choice for many people with HCL-V.

 Many older treatment approaches, such as interferon-alpha, the combination chemotherapy regimen "CHOP", and common alkylating agents such as cyclophosphamide, showed very little benefit.
 Pentostatin and cladribine administered as monotherapy (without concurrent rituximab) provide some benefit to many people with HCL-V, but typically induce shorter remission periods and lower response rates than when they are used in classic HCL.
 More than half of people respond partially to splenectomy.

 HCL-V differs from classic HCL principally in these respects: